About The Ingredients

 Historically, hydrosols have been described as byproducts of essential oil distillation, but the trend to go natural in recent years has brought focus to the many assets these precious liquids have to offer.
 This has prompted some companies to develop and produce hydrosols as the end product, making it possible to source a generous selection of quality hydrosols.

 A hydrosol carries water-soluble actives from the plant material and – more often than not – captures its delicious fragrance, bringing an extra dimension to any product it is added to.

-Hydrosols are notoriously difficult to work with and are therefore rarely used in mass produced cosmetics.
+Hydrosols are challenging to work with and not commonly used in mass produced cosmetics.
 In a hand-crafted and custom product, hydrosols add an extra dimension by bringing additional beneficial properties to the mixture.

 Another type of aromatic water is floral water.
 These are not to be confused with hydrosols.
 Floral waters are distilled, purified water with the addition of essential oil and a solubiliser (to dispurse the essential oil).
 Floral waters can be useful for applications where hydrosols are not ideal.